How to Perform a Thorough Pull Request Review

 - Point out unused variables

-Adopt a Style Guide
+Know the Style Guide

 Begin with High-Level Issues

-Most pull request reviews take multiple rounds before the code is ready to be merged.
+Many pull request reviews take multiple rounds before the code is ready to be merged.
 To conduct a thorough review, it is best to work systematically.
 Start with high-level issues.
 Once those are resolved, work your way down to lower-level issues.
 Working through requests in this manner will also save time because many of the lower-level issues will not be a problem once the high-level issues are resolved.

 Avoid Splitting Hairs